 When you picture Las Vegas, there’s no doubt the Vegas Strip is the first place that comes to mind.
 The Strip is the four mile stretch of Las Vegas Boulevard where the most popular hotels and casinos in the city are located, and where the vast majority of tourists spend their time.
 Walking down the Strip for the first time is such a unique experience!
 Neon lights surround you, there are street performers every few feet, it’s packed with people and excitement—it’s basically like Times Square on steroids!
 There is a ridiculous amount going on and it’s so much bigger than you would expect that you could stay on the Strip for a couple weeks and still not see everything!

 Of course walking the Strip past all the hotels and casinos is really exciting, but another great way to spend your time is by going into and exploring the different places that you pass.
 Each hotel/casino on the Strip has a unique theme and is full of elaborate design features and activities.
 On my recent visit to Las Vegas, I spent a lot of my time exploring the hotels on the Strip, and was able to experience almost all of them!
-Here is my list of the must-see hotels/casinos on the Strip and what unique features you can find at each one.
+After long days I would also enjoy watching TV in my hotel room.
+Thankfully, each hotel offered good cable thanks to the Hotel TV Installer that they had partnered with.
+After my experience in Las Vegas, I present to you my list of the must-see hotels/casinos on the Strip and what unique features you can find at each one.
 My favourites are at the top of the list!

 If I had to pick one hotel that I loved more than any other, it has to be the Venetian.
 Outside the hotel, the architecture looks so grand, bridges cross over canals where gondolas are slowly moving through the water, and it really feels like you’re stepping out of Las Vegas and into Italy.
 Like all of the hotels, you’ll end up in the casino as soon as you walk through the entrance.
 But head past that and you’ll come across so many cool things.
 By far the coolest: the indoor canals that wind through most of the second floor.
 Lining the canals, the hallways are designed to look just like Venice with bridges crossing the canals and restaurant terraces and designer shops lining the walkways.
 Another awesome feature: a huge room designed to look just like St. Mark’s Square.
 The canal crosses into this room and throughout the day you can watch “street performers” in the square.
 The details in the Venetian are amazing, with authentic looking Italian houses and a ceiling designed to look like the Sistine Chapel.
 Also attached to the hotel is Madame Tussaud’s wax museum which has become really popular in New York and London.
 Throughout the museum, you can see and take pictures with your favourite celebrities who look extremely real!